Quantum Subdivision Capacities and Continuous-time Quantum Coding: Continuous-time coding schemes

 \subsection{Coding schemes with quasi-local and time-independent coding Liouvillians}

 In this section we will discuss how to construct continuous-time coding schemes from quantum error correcting codes for a particular class of noisy time-evolutions.

-Let $\Tm:\M_d\ra\M_d$ denote a quantum channel corresponding to noise affecting a $d$-dimensional physical system.
-If this noise channel acts continuously in time on the system this corresponds to a continuous time-evolution generated by a time-\emph{in}dependent local noise Liouvillian $\Lm:\M_d\ra\M_d$ of the form
+Consider a $d$-dimensional physical system affected by noise given by a quantum channel $\Tm:\M_d\ra\M_d$.
+If the noise channel acts on the system continuously in time it corresponds to a continuous time-evolution generated by a time-\emph{in}dependent local noise Liouvillian $\Lm:\M_d\ra\M_d$ of the form

-An $(n,m)$-quantum error correcting code~\cite{Nielsen2007} for the noise $\Tm$ is formally defined as a $2^n$-dimensional subspace(``codespace'') of the $d^m$-dimensional Hilbert space corresponding to $m$-copies of a given system.
+An $(n,m)$-quantum error correcting code~\cite[pp. 435]{Nielsen2007} for the noise $\Tm$ is formally defined as a $2^n$-dimensional subspace(``codespace'') of the $d^m$-dimensional Hilbert space corresponding to $m$-copies of a given system.
 We will denote by $\Vm:\M_{2^n}\ra\M_{d^m}$ an isometric embedding, which encodes $n$ 'logical' qubits into the codespace on $m$-copies of the system.
 Note that the overall noise affecting $m$ copies of the physical system is generated by the Liouvillian

 When the noise in each system is generated by the Liouvillian $\Lm$ from (\ref{equ:SpecialLiou}).
 When the linear map $\Tm^{\Ltimes m}$ acts on the codespace it disturbs the encoded states, taking them outside the codespace.
 We denote by $\Rm:\M_{d^m}\ra\M_{d^m}$ a recovery quantum channel fulfilling